How to Get a UK Driving License.

 - The test is taken in a designated Theory test centre and each applicant sits in front of a computer at the designated time you’re given when you book online.

-- You have two years once you’ve passed the theory test to practice driving and pass your practical driving test.
-If you don’t pass within that time, you’ll need to take the Theory test again.
+- Once you’ve passed the theory test you have up to 2 years to pass your practical driving test.
+If you don’t pass within 2 years, you’ll need to take the Theory test again.

-- Once you pass your theory test you’ll be given a letter that shows you passed.
-Hold onto this and your provisional license as you’ll need your Driving license number when you book a practical driving test.
+- As soon as you pass your theory test you’ll be given a letter that shows you passed.
+Hold onto this and your Provisional License as you’ll need your Driving license number to book the practical driving test.

-- Book your practical driving test here.
-If you’re learning with an instructor and you expect to take the test with them in their car, get their instructors number to add when booking so they don’t get double booked.
+- When you feel you’re ready, book your practical driving test here.
+If you expect to take the test with your instructor you can add their instructors number to the booking.

 - If you rent a car for the test it has to have dual controls (clutch and brake on passenger side).
-But your own car doesn’t need these.
+But your own car isn’t required to have dual controls.

-- The DVSA doesn’t publish driving routes but you can Google your test center and find a list of possible routes online or your instructor should know which routes the test may take.
-Youtube may have local videos.
+- The DVSA doesn’t publish driving routes but Google your test center to see what routes are published online.
+Some apps may suggest driving routes and you may find local videos on Youtube.
+Your local driving instructor should know which routes the test may take.

-- The driving test begins at a designated driving test center.
-The test takes 30-40 minutes and consists of driving with a test examiner while you follow GPS (sat nav) instructions plus an independent driving period where the examiner will tell you where they want you to drive to.
+- You’ll drive with a test examiner while you follow GPS (sat nav) instructions as well as an independent driving period where the examiner will give you directions.

 - You’ll also be asked questions related to Show Me Tell Me about how your car operates.